 This is a sensitive strip test that detects THC concentration and other cannabinoids in the human body after using hemp.
 The test is carried out from urine and the test result usually becomes known after 5 minutes.
-The duration of THC delay in the urine is approximately 2–3 days after one use and from 1 to 3 months upon regular use.
+According to Johns Hopkins Medicine research, regular vaping may show a positive result on urine drug screening tests.
+The duration of THC delay in the urine is approximately 2–3 days after one use, and from 1 to 3 months upon regular use.

 This method of THC testing is almost never used, for it’s the least effective due to the poor detection of this psychoactive compound in the human body.
 In particular, owing to the fact that blood tests are difficult to administer.
 Cannabis is traceable in the blood for 12–24 hours, while the frequent use is traceable in the blood for up to 7 days.

 A quick one-step test to determine the level of THC in saliva.
 It distinguishes a concentration of 50 ng/ml during 1-24 hours.

 These two main types of drug tests are available in pharmacy stores.